KevinWang94/KevinWang94.github.io/_posts/2016-05-28-SummerTravel.md

 + Jul 21 - 24: Zurich, Switzerland
 + Jul 24 - 26: Milan, Italy

-Please let me know if you happen to be in one of the European cities at the same point, would love to meet up.
+Please let me know if you happen to be in one of the European countries at the same time (or even better, the non-European ones), would love to meet up.